desultory/ugrd/readme.md

   - Allows for late insertion of a smartcard
   - Can fail back to plain password entry
 * LVM support (under LUKS) with the `ugrd.fs.lvm` module
-* Auto-detection and validation of the root mount using `/proc/mounts`
-* Auto-detection and validation of LUKS root mounts
-* Auto-detection and validation of the btrfs subvolume used for the root mount, if present
-* Auto-detection of mountpoints for the system init.
 * Dynamic BTRFS subvolume selection at boot time using `subvol_selector`
-* Auto-detection of kernel modules using `lspci` and `lsmod`
-* Reading the `root` and `rootflags` parameters from the kernel commandline
-  - Falls back to host mount config if cmdline mount parameters fail
 * Key entry over serial
 * Automatic CPIO generation (PyCPIO)
   - Device nodes are created within the CPIO only, so true root privileges are not required